waeverything/WAEPack/README.md

 # WAEPack
 A community maintained continuation of the now discontinued [J0Pack](https://www.planetminecraft.com/texture-pack/j0pack/), WAEPack brings a soft and unique new look to the game.

+This README is written towards pack developers.
+See the [Modrinth page](https://modrinth.com/resourcepack/waepack) for a more user friendly version.
 ## Folder structure
     .
     ├── src                     # Source files for the textures and models such as GIMP and Blockbench project files.